Padi2312/keycloak-with-traefik-forwardauth/README.md

 If you encounter any errors feel free to contact me.

 ## Bad Gateway
-If you get a "bad gateway" error you will receive a URL like this:
+If you got a "bad gateway" error you will receive a URL like this:

 https://example.yourdomain.com/_oauth?error=invalid_scope&error_description=Invalid+scopes%3A+openid+profile+email+groups&state=

 To fix this error you have to assign the correct client scopes to your client.
 In our case you first have to create two scopes not being given by default.  \
 Create the `openid` and `groups` scope (Settings can be default).
 Next asign scopes `openid`, `groups`,`profile` and `email` to the used client.

+## Not authorized
+Check whether you have set the email for your user and try again